CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 TypeError: api.createRestaurant is not a function
 ```

 Our component is successfully dispatching the action to the store, which is successfully calling `api.createRestaurant()`, but we haven't implemented it yet.
 Let's do that now.
-Remember, we don't unit test our API, so we can implement this method directly, driven by the E2E test.
+Remember, as we discussed in ["Vertical Slice"](./3-vertical-slice.md), we're implementing our API client directly in response to the E2E test, instead of unit testing it.

 Let's start by fixing the immediate error by defining an empty `createRestaurant()` method:

 ```diff
  const api = {